eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 ## Accelerometer Theory

 ### Speeding Up, Slowing Down, Changing Direction
-Accelerometers, these devices are the reason your smart phone or tablet knows up from down.
+Accelerometers are the devices in your smart phone or tablet which can sense up from down.
 They're sensors that measure acceleration (that includes speeding up, slowing down or changing direction) and by detecting changes in orientation (speed and direction along the x, y, and z axes) an accelerometer enables your smart phone to reorient itself when you rotate it by say 90 degrees (lay it on its side to watch a YouTube\* video).

 There are two ways to use an accelerometer: acceleration and tilt.
-To understand tilt, think about the incline of that shelf you installed yourself.
-Here we use a 3-axis accelerometer and measure acceleration along all 3 axes (x, y, and z).
+Here we use a 3-axis accelerometer to measure acceleration along all 3 axes (x, y, and z).

 ### Communicating with the Accelerometer
+[//]: # (add some text here)
+The ARM\* processor communicates with the accelerometer.

-## Steps
+## Tutorial Steps
 Follow along with the steps below to get data from the DE10-Nano's built-in accelerometer and plot that data in graphing software.

 1. Prepare the DE10-Nano development board to host the accelerometer application

-2. Build and install the MRAA and UPM libraries on the de10-nano board.
+[//]: # (2.
+Build and install the MRAA and UPM libraries on the de10-nano board removed -- Dalon plans to release new versions semi-annually)

 [//]: # (Dalon added mraa and upm to the SD card... although neither include Java.
 May not need to opkg the mraa & upm libaries?
 How does affect the tutorial steps?
 No need to build and install mraa and upm libraries?
 What can we say about these libraries on the SD Card?)

 [//]: # (java bindings are not enabled for the pre-installed packages.
 And the reason, the version of Angstrom we are using... the java packages don't compile)

-3. Setup a basic Express.js webserver
+2. Setup a basic Express.js webserver
 This webserver uses WebSockets\* to push live data captured from the accelerometer to the client's browser.

-4. Generate a real-time plot using Plotly\*
+3. Generate a real-time plot using Plotly\*
 The Plotly\* graphing library is used to visualize the data in the form of a real-time plot.
 The page is accessible from almost any browser/device combo.

-Node Package Manager (NPM)
 [//]: # (Dalon's going to install node.js and npm on the sd card -- tentative.)

 ## Prepare your DE10-Nano